autoplot/documentation/to_md/help.md

 place holders, called "fill data."
 When plotting data, this data is skipped and the line connecting points is broken.
 Fill is represented in the data with a special number, for example -1e31.
 Autoplot has several ways of marking fill data.
-The metadata property FILL\_VALUE is the value which marks the invalid number, -1e31, -999, etc. Note NaN is always considered fill.
-The data may also have VALID\_MIN and VALID\_MAX, which indicate the range over which the data is valid, and values outside of this range are fill.
+The metadata property FILL_VALUE is the value which marks the invalid number, -1e31, -999, etc. Note NaN is always considered fill.
+The data may also have VALID_MIN and VALID_MAX, which indicate the range over which the data is valid, and values outside of this range are fill.
 Finally, sometimes a "weights plane" could be used to mark fill values.
 This is a QDataSet with zeros where the values are invalid.
-When the property WEIGHTS is equal to a QDataSet, FILL\_VALUE, VALID\_MIN, VALID\_MAX can be ignored.
+When the property WEIGHTS is equal to a QDataSet, FILL_VALUE, VALID_MIN, VALID_MAX can be ignored.
 If none of these values are found, then only NaN indicates fill.

 Metadata can be inserted on the plot using macros.
-For example, from the bookmarks plot demo 1 (vap+cdaweb:ds=OMNI2\_H0\_MRG1HR\&id=DST1800\&timerange=2016-oct) and replace the title with %{METADATA.GlobalAttributes.TITLE}, and when the axis is drawn, the metadata node GlobalAttributes.TITLE replaces the macro.
-If the dataset contains a USER\_PROPERTIES node,
+For example, from the bookmarks plot demo 1 (vap+cdaweb:ds=OMNI2_H0_MRG1HR&id=DST1800&timerange=2016-oct) and replace the title with %{METADATA.GlobalAttributes.TITLE}, and when the axis is drawn, the metadata node GlobalAttributes.TITLE replaces the macro.
+If the dataset contains a USER_PROPERTIES node,
-%{USER\_PROPERTIES.prop.name} can be used to show prop.name from that tree.
+%{USER_PROPERTIES.prop.name} can be used to show prop.name from that tree.

 ### <span id="stylePanel"></span>Style